 - Red: An event with delay ≥ 60 min, another alert, or a process completed with delay ≥ 60 min.

-Additionally, the timeline consists of Icons that provide even further information on each of the events or processes.
+Additionally, the timeline consists of Icons that provide even further information on each event or process.
 Events appear on the timeline according to their timestamp.
-Icons highlight special events such as milestones, time updates, and alerts.
+In addition, icons highlight special events such as milestones, time updates, and alerts.

 Time Updates (ETD/ETA)